-The course assignments may vary according to the topics in the course.
-Possible activities include short reflections, interviews with teachers, role plays, forums, round tables, and/ or critiques.
+The Global Classroom project will be carried out with an international partner (Japan) and students will be asked to complete related assignments to enrich the exchange, interact with other students abroad, and reflect on their own learning experiences.
+These assignments may vary according to the topics in the course.
+Possible activities include short reflections, forums, and/ or brief presentations.
 The instructor will provide the guidelines for each assignment at least a week in advance.
 There will be a minimum of four activities.
 Students may hand in a printed or digital version of the assignments as required by the instructor.